Larry King, TV host who gave boldface names a cozy forum, dies at 87

 Into his 80s, Mr. King maintained a loyal Twitter following numbering more than 2.4 million.
 Although he still used a flip phone, he mastered social media with tweets he tagged #ItsMy2Cents that featured a variety of underexplored ideas and questions: “Don’t know why but corn tastes different off the cob,” and “Of what possible use is the pinkie toe?”

 Mr. King, known for his wandering eye and monumental self-regard, had a complicated private life.
 He was married eight times (“I love the chase!” he once declared), including twice to former Playboy bunny Alene Akins.
 His last marriage was to singer Shawn Southwick.
+They reportedly were in the process of getting a divorce at the time of his death.

 “My career always came first,” he told USA Today in 2020 after his divorce from Southwick.
 “I used to say if CNN called with an emergency and my wife called with an emergency, I’d call CNN back first.”